shibi-raj/python-demo/README.md

 update data in MySQL database;

-cluster metadata into objects for indexation.
+create metadata cluster objects for indexation.

 Codes in directories 'update' and 'clean-and-cluster' are no longer maintained